java-math/polynom/README.md

 # polynom
-Vety simple Java library working with polynomial
+Very simple Java library working with polynomial.
+Thank effusively to @phillveber for help with testing

 Usage